PhD project: Microswimmers in Complex Fluids

 Life at low Reynolds number, E. M. Purcell, American Journal of Physics 45, 3 (1977).

-- Dr Alexander Morozov (School of Physics & Astronomy, University of Edinburgh)
+- Professor Alexander Morozov (School of Physics & Astronomy, University of Edinburgh)

 The project supervisor welcomes informal enquiries about this project.

 The links below summarise our research in the area(s) relevant to this project: